-Only five square miles in size, the tiny island of Saba is the definition of a hidden gem Caribbean island.
+Only five square miles in size, the tiny island of Saba is the definition of a hidden gem among the Caribbean islands.
 With just two thousand permanent residents and four villages, Saba embraces its visitors with a friendly welcome and an unexpectedly rich and diverse travel experience.

 Travelers who escape to Saba quickly learn why it’s considered among the Caribbean’s finest and best-kept secrets.

 The island of Saba is the peak of a dormant volcano emerging from the Caribbean Sea, meaning that the island’s topography is truly unique.
 Explore the island along winding trails and paths before retiring to any of Saba’s boutique hotels or spacious villas, which offer the island’s best viewpoints.

 Brilliant blue oceans and abundant reefs await below.
 The island’s volcanic nature created an array of unique diving destinations below the waves, including the famous “Man O’ War Shoals” with two towering pinnacles and a swim-through.

 Looking for a genuinely sustainable getaway?
 Saba is a perfect choice.
 This forward-thinking island is entirely powered by solar energy during the day, only converting to a generator at night.
 No greenwashing here; Saba has been doing this for years!